JeremyRand/virt-gtk/README.md

 On the other hand, if virt-manager's security comes at the cost of making VM's so painful to use that you wind up doing some things without VM's at all, then virt-gtk is probably better security for you.
 Unusable security isn't real security.

+## Prerequisites

+You need `desktop-file-utils` v0.27 or higher.
+For Debian, that means Trixie or higher.

 ## Instructions

 First, run the following: